-Development Description: In summary, the development was to consist of the demolition of the existing buildings onsite and the construction of a mixed-use scheme including four buildings with varying heights between four to seven storeys and different uses including 1,104 no. apartment units, commercial units, office space, a café / restaurants / bar retail
+Development Description: In summary, the development was to consist of the demolition of the existing buildings onsite and the construction of a mixed-use scheme including four buildings with varying heights between four to seven storeys and different uses including 1,104 no. apartment units, commercial units, office space, a café / restaurants / bar retail space, office space, a creche, car and cycle parking, a new local road layout, and all associated site development, services and landscaping works.

-Reasons for Refusal: The Council issued a Refuse Permission based on the following reasons: 1.
-The scale of the development would conflict with the provisions of the Local Area Plan (LAP) in relation to tenure mix and intensity of development.
-2. The proposed development would be premature having regard to the existing deficiencies in the water supply and wastewater sewerage network in the area. ---------------------- --
+Reasons for Refusal: The Council issued a Refuse Permission based on the following reasons:

+1. The scale of the development would conflict with the provisions of the Local Area Plan (LAP) in relation to tenure mix and intensity of development.
+2. The proposed development would be premature having regard to the existing deficiencies in the water supply and wastewater sewerage network in the area.